 Imago

-Only five games into the new season, the Boston Red Sox have already hit the bottom of the AL East standings, with a 1-4 record.
-This year, the Red Sox were looking forward to the return of their .800 career OPS slugger.
-With his recovery reportedly on track, the first baseman was expected to return this season, but the latest update from Alex Cora brings ominous news.
+Six games into the new season, and the Boston Red Sox are at the bottom of the AL East standings, with a 1-5 record.
+Through their first five games, the team hit just .200 against opposing starters, who managed a 2.25 ERA against them.
+All of these were expected to get fixed, as the Red Sox were looking forward to the return of their .800 career OPS slugger.
+But the latest update from Alex Cora brings ominous news around the first baseman’s expected return this season.

 Watch What’s Trending Now!